mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

               `/content/ca-text-corpus/data/wiki.ca-mozilla_script.txt`
               files.
               <br>
- Using the following script you can convert any correctly capitelized and putuated text into mentioned training data format.
+ Using the following script you can convert any correctly capitalized and punctuated text into mentioned training data format.

  ```py
  import string